zmattis/University-of-Pittsburgh/CS-0449/Linux-Device-Driver/README.md

 * cd /dev/
 * mknod pi c MAJOR MINOR

-Note: Replace MAJOR, MINOR with the numbers found above.
+Note: Replace MAJOR, MINOR with the numbers found above. <br />
+Note: These numbers are used to link drivers to their devices

 To compile the source (.c) file, execute the following command: